Nagham94/Bash-Shell-Script-Database-Management-System-DBMS-/README.md

 7. **Update Table**
    - Offers two update modes:
-     - **Option 1:** Update all columns in a record at once
+     - **Option 1:** Update all columns (including Primary Key) in a record at once
      - **Option 2:** Update only selected columns while preserving others
    - Prompts user to search for a record by Primary Key
+   - Allows updating the Primary Key to a new value (with validation and uniqueness checks)
    - Validates all input according to data type rules
+   - For `int` Primary Keys: only positive integers are allowed
+   - For `string` Primary Keys: must not be purely numeric
-   - Prevents updating with invalid data
+   - Prevents duplicate Primary Keys
    - Supports multiple updates in a single session

 8. **Back to Main Menu**